Undertone Addendum to IAB Terms and Conditions Version 3.0

-(a) Intentionally place Advertising Materials on blank web pages or on web pages with no content; stack Advertising Materials (for example, and without limitation, place them on top of one another so that more than two Ads are next to each other); or place Advertising Materials on non-approved websites or web pages, or in such a fashion that may be deceptive to the visitor.
-However, Media Company may provide related links and recommendations regarding the advertiser of the Ad if such actions reflect sound business practices accepted in the online media industry.
+(i) Intentionally place Advertising Materials on blank web pages or on web pages with no content; stack Advertising Materials (for example, and without limitation, place them on top of one another so that more than two Ads are next to each other); or place Advertising Materials on non-approved websites or applications, or in such a fashion that may be deceptive to the visitor.

-(c) Unless specifically approved by Agency in writing signed by an authorized representative of Agency, resell any Advertising Materials to other websites, media companies, publishers, or any other third parties.
+(iv) Unless specifically approved by Agency in writing signed by an authorized representative of Agency, resell any Advertising Materials to other websites, applications, media companies, publishers, or any other Third Parties.

-Under no circumstances may Media Company do any of the following with respect to Undertone or Third-Party ad tags, pixels, tracking pixels, code, software or other components of an Ad, Ad Materials or Undertone or Third-Party ad server (“Components”): (a) misappropriate any part of the Components or alter, modify, disassemble, decompile, reverse engineer, copy, reproduce or create derivative works from or in respect of the Components; (b) damage or tamper with any part of the Components; (c) breach any Undertone or Third-Party security measure; (d) access the Components in order to (i) build a competitive product or service, or (ii) copy any ideas, features, functions or graphics of the Components.
+(vi) With respect to Undertone or Third Party ad tags, pixels, tracking pixels, code, software or other components of an Ad, Ad Materials or Undertone ad server or Third Party Ad Server (“Components”): (a) misappropriate any part of the Components or alter, modify, disassemble, decompile, reverse engineer, copy, reproduce or create derivative works from or in respect of the Components; (b) damage or tamper with any part of the Components; (c) breach any Undertone or Third Party security measure; or (d) access the Components in order to (i) build a competitive product or service, or (ii) copy any ideas, features, functions or graphics of the Components.

-Furthermore, the following methods of generating visitor interest in Media or Advertising Materials are prohibited, and each constitutes a material breach: mailing emails to persons other that those persons who have requested to receive such emails; use of unsolicited email or inappropriate newsgroup postings to promote Advertising Materials; automatic refreshing of browsers to call Ads, autospawning of browsers; automatic redirecting of visitors; blind text links; misleading links, incentivized clicks, forced clicks (a person should never be ‘forced’ to click on a Creative because their browser has been hijacked, or because a Creative has been altered so that it is impossible to close without clicking it); or any other method that may lead to artificially high numbers of delivered clicks; purchasing keywords from a search engine service provider that include the trademark, service mark, or brand name of the advertising client to which the applicable Creative relates, or any derivative of any such trademark, service mark, or brand name (“Advertiser Marks”), or purchasing online advertising inventory for purposes of running advertisements that include Advertiser Marks on websites or within emails.
+(vii) Use the following methods of generating visitor interest in Sites or Advertising Materials (the violation of which would constitute a material breach to this Agreement): mailing emails to persons other that those persons who have requested to receive such emails; use of unsolicited email or inappropriate newsgroup postings to promote Advertising Materials; automatic refreshing of browsers to call Ads, auto-spawning of browsers; automatic redirecting of visitors; blind text links; misleading links, incentivized clicks, forced clicks (e.g., a person should never be ‘forced’ to click on a Creative because their browser has been hijacked, or because a Creative has been altered so that it is impossible to close without clicking it); or any other method that may lead to artificially high numbers of delivered clicks; purchasing keywords from a search engine service provider that include the trademark, service mark, or brand name of the Advertiser to which the applicable Creative relates, or any derivative of any such trademark, service mark, or brand name (“Advertiser Marks”), or purchasing online advertising inventory for purposes of running advertisements that include Advertiser Marks on websites, applications or within emails.

-Media Company recognizes that a breach of these prohibitions could result in immediate, extraordinary and irreparable damage to Agency and its relationships with its advertising clients, and that damages may be difficult to measure.
-Therefore, Media Company agrees that should it breach this Section II of the IAB Terms and Conditions, then Agency is entitled to seek injunctive relief without the requirement to post a bond, in addition to other legal remedies it may pursue.
+Agency will not be liable for payment for any impressions generated in violation of the Agreement.
+Media Company acknowledges and agrees that a breach of the foregoing representations and warranties could result in immediate, extraordinary and irreparable damage to Agency and its relationships with its clients, and that damages may be difficult to measure.
+Therefore, Media Company agrees that should it breach this Section II(e) of the IAB Terms and Conditions, then Agency is entitled to seek injunctive relief without the requirement to post a bond, in addition to other legal remedies it may pursue.”